Full Dunblane ECO Fest 2026 Programme

 Thursday 7th May, Andrew Tabas: Floody Heck, an Interactive Board Game, 7:30pm, hosted by Creative Dunblane at the Burgh Chambers.

-Thursday 7th May, Guided walk at Drumbrae, near Dumyat, 6:30-8:00pm.
+Thursday 7th May, Guided walk at Drumbrae, near Dumyat with the University of Edinburgh Sustainability project, 6:30 – 8:00pm.

 Friday 8th May, Osbert LancasterWorkshop: Play Up!
 Flip Eco-anxiety to Eco-action, 7:30pm, Dunblane Library.